tadeuszwojcik/angular-once/README.md

 When you bind data via `{{ }}` or `ng-bind` directives, angular sets up `watch` under the cover which is being executed every time angular event loop triggers (for example after `$http` request, or keypress).
-It's fine when number of bindings (pieces of information you want to display) is relatively small up to few hundreds, but when that number increases page can become unresponsive expecially on low-end devices (it was Surface RT in my case, and reason to create that project, it was painfully slow even for 200 bindings).
+It's fine when number of bindings (pieces of dynamic information you want to display) is relatively small up to few hundreds, but when that number increases page can become unresponsive expecially on low-end devices (it was Surface RT in my case, and reason to create that project, it was painfully slow even for 200 bindings).